cjordanball/Nodology/Node_Notes.md

 6. We can also use the debug mode with **nodemon**.
 This allows us to make changes, then immediately start back up in debug mode.
 Just substitute *nodemon* for *node* in the command line.

+### Debugging with Chrome Dev Tools
+1. We can do pretty much exactly the same things in the browser (Google Chrome) as we are doing above in the terminal; however, to do this, we should run our app as follows:

+    ```
+    node --inspect-brk appName.js
+    ```
+    After doing that, we can get to the debugging page by entering the following in our address bar:
+    ```
+    chrome://inspect
+    ```
+    Then, on the inspect page, we need to click on the "Open dedicated DevTools for Node" link.

+2. Note that we can toggle access to the console from the new window with the *ESC* key.
+In the console, of course, we will have access to the REPL.

+3. The primary tab that we will use is the *Sources* tab, which will show our code and debugger tools on the side.

+4. We can set breakpoints in our code simply by clicking on the lines in the debugger window.

+## Asynchronous Programming

 ## Socket.io
 ### Introduction
 1. **Web Sockets** is a protocal for two-way, real-time communication between a server and client.
 The client could be a web-app, a phone app, *etc.*